The BergerHenry Balloon Sinuplasty Center

 Significant improvements in quality of life that were noted at 24 weeks were also maintained after 1 year.

 BergerHenry ENT doctors have successfully treated more than 1,400 patients using Acclarents’ balloon sinus dilation technology, all indicating it to be safe and effective

 “One of my apprehensions was that he would pack my nose and I would be uncomfortable for a week or so.
 This didn’t come about.
 He didn’t pack my nose.
 I was comfortable when I went home and felt like I recovered very quickly.” ~ D. Forde

-Benefits of Balloon Sinuplasty
+Explanation of Balloon Sinuplasty Procedure

-Balloon Sinuplasty Procedure
+Review of Balloon Sinuplasty Procedure

 Now that you know what Balloon Sinuplasty is and how this minimally invasive, in-office procedure is performed, watch one of our patients describe “the easiest procedure she’s ever had done in her life” and the results she experienced afterward.
 She is describing symptoms that most chronic sinusitis suffers have: chronic headaches, fatigue, ear pain, jaw pain, and difficulty sleeping at night.
 Dr. Todd Morehouse, D.O., medical director of our Balloon Sinuplasty Center, performed the procedure.
 Read Full Balloon Sinuplasty Video Transcript